Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 <!-- Pre-trained super-scale protein language models with Megatron-LM.
 The largest one (ProteinLM-3B) contains 3 billion parameters, the second largest protein language model in the world.
 Protein-LM achieved excellent results on benchmarks provided by [TAPE](https://arxiv.org/abs/1906.08230).
 ProteinLM-3B far exceeds the baseline of protein folding contact map prediction. -->

 ## More

+I enjoy creating real-world applications to solve real-world problems, especially those related to drug discovery and healthcare.
+Besides, I believe new energy industry is promising.

+I am passionate about startups and open to cooperation, so please feel free to contact me if you have interesting ideas :-)

 <!--
-I enjoy creating real-world applications, especially those related to drug discovery, healthcare, and protein design.

-Besides -->

 I'm a **Youth Ambassador** of [MiraclePlus](https://www.linkedin.com/company/miracleplus/) (former [Y Combinator](https://www.ycombinator.com/) China).
 I have always been looking for promising startups.
 It's my duty to connect campus projects with investors, especially in pharmaceutical and healthcare.

 If you are working in a startup and looking for pre-Series A funding (Seed and Angel rounds).
 Feel free to contact me (with your *business plan*).
+ -->

 <!-- MiraclePlus's typical investment is **$300,000** in exchange for **7%** equity. -->